rnjhnd/bank-account-state-pattern/README.md

 - **Concrete States**: ActiveState, SuspendedState, and ClosedState implementations
 - **Relationships**: Shows inheritance (implements) and composition (has) relationships
 - **State Transitions**: Notes indicate possible state transitions

-*Note: This diagram can be rendered using PlantUML, VS Code with PlantUML extension, or online PlantUML renderers.*

 ## 🚀 Features